Amulet-Team/Amulet-Core/docs_source/getting_started/blocks/amulet.rst

 they are tied to a historical version of the game so they cannot change.
 You must not hard code block states in the universal format because any changes we make will cause your code to break.

-The translator for the level is found in :attr:`~amulet.api.level.BaseLevel.translation_manager` and can be used to find which platforms and versions are supported.
-:meth:`~PyMCTranslate.py3.api.translation_manager.translation_manager.TranslationManager.platforms`
-will give a list of the valid platforms and :meth:`~PyMCTranslate.py3.api.translation_manager.translation_manager.TranslationManager.version_numbers` will give a list of versions numbers for a given platform.
-Using :meth:`~PyMCTranslate.py3.api.translation_manager.translation_manager.TranslationManager.get_version` with a version of your choice will give you a translator for that version which can be used to translate to and from the universal format.